 Unfortunately, many ministries are not screening effectively, and some Churches are not screening at all.
-Training and resources related to effective screening are available through MinistrySafe; see The MinistrySafe System - Getting Started (See Appendix 2).
+Training and resources related to effective screening are available through MinistrySafe; see The MinistrySafe System - Getting Started, at MinistrySafe.com/BCMD.

 Criminal Background Check

 In 2022, most ministries require criminal background checks.
 For many, background checks are the Church's sole volunteer screening method, because ministry leaders lack an understanding of the criminal justice system and known limitations of criminal background checks.